Nick-McGee/miniProject2/README.md

 **Part 2 C++ program files:**

-*Note: To complile the code on the Linux use the following command in the command prompt:* g++ -std=c++11 -pthread -o main main.cpp && ./main
+Note: To complile the code on the Linux use the following command in the command prompt:g++ -std=c++11 -pthread -o main main.cpp && ./main

 main.cpp:
 - In